dbcls/sparql-proxy/README.md

 You should enable this feature only when you understand exactly what you are doing.

-### `PLUGINS_DIR`
+### `PLUGINS`

 THIS IS AN EXPERIMENTAL FEATURE.

 (default: none)

-Set the directory to load plugins from.
-If specified, sparql-proxy will load all plugins under the directory.
+Set the path to the plugins configuration file.
+List the paths of the plugins to be used in this file in the order you want to apply them.

 ## Serving SPARQL Service Description